 Many Crush Injury Patients Need Psychological Support

-Drug addiction is common with crush injury victims because the pain that people feel is constant and severe.
+Drug addiction is common among crush injury victims because the pain that people feel is constant and severe.
 Pain management must be addressed, and victims may need assistance finding painkiller drugs that will not lead to opioid or other narcotic addiction.

-Legal Help for Victims of Crush Injuries
+Legal Help for Victims

 Depending on the circumstances of your accident and accompanying crush injuries, you may have multiple remedies available for serious crush injuries suffered in a construction accident, car accident, or premises liability accident.
-Property owners and other third parties, such as subcontractors, manufacturers, and other entities may also be responsible for safety hazards, falling debris, or defective equipment that causes crush injuries.
+Property owners and other third parties, such as subcontractors, manufacturers, and other entities, may also be responsible for safety hazards, falling debris, or defective equipment that causes crush injuries.

 Our Chicago Crush Injury Attorneys Can Help

-To learn if you have a potential claim or lawsuit against a party that caused your crush injuries following an accident, contact the Chicago crush injury lawyers at Blumenshine Law Group by phone or text at (312) 766-1000 or email at info@blg-legal.com today.
-The consultation is free.
-You can also visit our website to learn about our extensive litigation experience and record of success.
-Request a free confidential appointment online.
-If you can not immediately travel to our offices, we can come to you.
+To learn if you have a potential claim or lawsuit against a party that caused your crush injuries following an accident, contact the Chicago crush injury lawyers at Blumenshine Law Group by phone or text at (312) 766-1000 or email at [email protected] today.